 George was born November 1, 1790, to Joseph and Eleanor Cochran Junkin on the family farm near Harrisburg, Pennsylvania.
-The spiritual ancestors of the Junkins were Covenanters that had entered the American colonies among the Scots-Irish.
+The spiritual ancestors of the Junkins were Covenanters who had entered the American colonies among the Scots-Irish.
 Eleanor Junkin was surely a busy mother because her fourteen children would have required every second of every day.
 Eleven of the ten sons and four daughters survived to marry and have their own families.
-One of his considerably younger brothers, David, would become known as D. X. Junkin and become a minister like George.
-Joseph was a prosperous farmer as well as a successful entrepreneur who operated a mill, ferry service, and other interests.
+One of his considerably younger brothers, David, would become known as D. X. Junkin and a minister like George.
+Joseph was a prosperous farmer as well as a successful entrepreneur who operated a mill, ferry service, and other businesses.

-As George anticipated the possibility of further education, the family moved west about 250 miles from their Harrisburg area property to a more remote location on Hope Farm near Mercer.
+As he anticipated the possibility of further education, the family moved west about 250 miles from their Harrisburg area property to a more remote location on Hope Farm near Mercer.
 For three years George worked intermittently as a carpenter, jointer, farmer, sawyer, miller, and carder.
-George commented that on his family’s farm it was common that the harvesters drank whiskey as they cut and gathered the grain—keep in mind that the instrument for harvesting the crop was a razor-sharp scythe (see, “Notes” regarding Whiskey Rebellion).
-After a few years, George’s interest in college studies induced him to discuss additional education with his father.
+He commented that on his family’s farm it was common that the harvesters drank whiskey as they cut and gathered the grain—keep in mind that the instrument for harvesting the crop was a razor-sharp scythe (see, “Notes” regarding the Whiskey Rebellion).
+After a few years, his interest in college studies induced him to discuss additional education with his father.
 Joseph was opinionated and was particularly against his son going to college.
 However, his mother interceded and convinced her husband that college would be good for their son, so George entered Jefferson College in Canonsburg, south of Pittsburgh, beginning his studies with a heavy dose of remedial Latin.
 He pressed on through the full curriculum, completed his examinations, and graduated in September 1813.

-whiskey drinking was almost universal.
+Whiskey drinking was almost universal.
 A funeral even could not be conducted without the circulation of the bottle and the tumbler.
 Elders of the church deemed it not inconsistent with their Christian profession or their official position, to engage in the manufacture and sale of whiskey.

-Pastor Junkin cared for his congregation and continued his ministry in the Milton Church for eleven years before leaving pastoral ministry for educational service.
+Pastor Junkin cared for his congregation and continued ministry in the Milton Church for eleven years before leaving pastoral ministry for educational service.

-George Junkin’s continued interest in and gifts for education resulted in his election in 1830 to the presidency of the Pennsylvania Manual Labor Academy.
-The school was located in Germantown which is currently a part of the city of Philadelphia.
+Junkin’s continued interest in and gifts for education resulted in his election in 1830 to the presidency of the Pennsylvania Manual Labor Academy.
+The school was located in Germantown which is currently considered a part of the city of Philadelphia.
 The position was accepted and in early August the Junkins moved to their new home.
-But his tenure was brief, because he was elected to and accepted the presidency of Lafayette College in spring 1832.
+But his tenure was brief because he was elected to and accepted the presidency of Lafayette College in spring 1832.
 The trouble was, Lafayette College did not exist and was in the planning stages.
 The board was hopeful that Rev. Junkin had the ability to develop its vision for the college in Easton.
-Up for the challenge, George Junkin accepted the appointment, moved once again, and took with him the Pennsylvania Manual Labor Academy to become a part of the student body.
+Up for the challenge, he accepted the appointment, moved once again, and took with him the Pennsylvania Manual Labor Academy to become a part of the student body.

 George Junkin was over seventy years old when he packed up the family property to leave Lexington and head across the Mason-Dixon Line into Pennsylvania.
 He drove the family carriage through Williamsport and Hagerstown in Maryland, then on to Chambersburg.
 During the war and through his last years he continued to serve the church by supplying pulpits, supporting the temperance movement, and promoting Sabbath observance.
 George Junkin died of angina pectoris, May 20, 1868.
 The last sermon text he is known to have preached was John 14:1, “Let not your hearts be troubled.
 Believe in God; believe also in me.”
 His wife Julia had died February 23, 1854, from a protracted and painful illness.
 Julia and George had nine children.
-Rev. Junkin had been honored with the Doctor of Divinity (D.D.) by Lafayette College in 1833, and then in 1856, Rutgers College honored him with the Doctor of Laws (LL.
+Rev. Junkin was honored with the Doctor of Divinity (D.D.) by Lafayette College in 1833, and then in 1856, Rutgers College honored him with the Doctor of Laws (LL.
 D.).

 A few of Junkin’s several publications include An Address Delivered by Special Request Before the Theological Society in the Theological Seminary, Princeton, N. J, Philadelphia, 1833; A Treatise on Justification, Philadelphia, 1839; On Decision of Character: The Baccalaureate in Miami University, Rossville, 1844; Christianity, The Patron of Literature and Science, Philadelphia, 1849; An Apology for Collegiate Education: Being the Baccalaureate Address, Delivered on Commencement Day of Washington College, Lexington, 1851; The Baccalaureate Address, Delivered on Commencement Day of Washington College, Richmond, 1852; Civil Government an Ordinance of God: A Lecture for the Times, Philadelphia, 1861; A Treatise on Sanctification, Philadelphia, 1864; The Two Commissions: The Apostolical and the Evangelical, Philadelphia, 1864; The Tabernacle, Or the Gospel According to Moses, Philadelphia, 1865; and A Commentary Upon the Epistle to the Hebrews, Philadelphia, 1873.

-Notes—Whiskey Rebellion—In 1794, farmers in the western part of Pennsylvania were involved in the “Whiskey Rebellion.”
+Whiskey Rebellion—In 1794, farmers in the western part of Pennsylvania were involved in the “Whiskey Rebellion.”
 The unrest began in 1791 when the yet young U. S. Congress passed an excise tax on spirits.
 Many frontier Pennsylvanians grew grain, much of which was distilled into whiskey.
 The western farmers could not successfully sell their crops as harvested because of the cost of and damage caused by shipping, thus whiskey and other spirits were more profitable and less bulky.
 It also seems, as George Junkin observed twenty-years later, there was a problem with the abuse of the liquid crop by the farmers themselves.
 Those involved in the Whiskey Rebellion believed the tax was another example of the eastern elite showing indifference to the needs of those on the frontier.
 President Washington issued an order in 1792 reaffirming the need to pay the tax, but trouble continued until violence erupted in Pittsburgh in 1794.
 Commander and Chief Washington led over 12,000 militia to suppress the unrest.
 It should be noted here that President Washington entered the distillery business himself in 1797 and by the time of his death in 1799 he was producing 11,000 gallons per year making him the largest distiller in the United States.
 The tax was not repealed until the presidency of Thomas Jefferson in 1802.
 Thus, President Washington enforced a national tax that he himself would have to pay when he went into the spirits business at Mt.
 Vernon. ( The informative website for Mt.
 Vernon was the source for most of this information.)

 When Eleanor Junkin Jackson died, Deacon T. J. Jackson considered marrying his deceased wife’s sister, Margaret, but decided against it due to the prohibition against such marriages in the Westminster Confession of Faith, 24:4, as a Presbyterian Church officer he had vowed to uphold and follow the confession.